jothelearningguy/cjfproduct1/README.md

 ## Note

-Make sure you have a valid OpenAI API key to use this application.
-The application uses GPT-3.5-turbo to process and answer questions about your data.
+Make sure you have a valid DeepSeek API key to use this application.
+The application uses DeepSeek's chat model to process and answer questions about your data.